 - Biscuits, chicken strips, or other treats

 - Stuffed toy, rope, Kong or other toy

 You can stash a streamlined version of this in a suitcase for the airplane ride or put a sturdier tub in your car within easy reach.

 Check the Legislation in Your New Town

 Some towns have stringent restrictions about the kinds of breeds they’ll let in.
-If your city-to-be is one such place, you need to know well ahead of time, so check the list here.
+If your city-to-be is one such place, you need to know well ahead of time.
 If you’re moving somewhere for a job, it could be you need to look for a rental in a suburb to accommodate your dog’s breed.

 Get Your Storage Unit Early

 However you can minimize lots of trips in and out of the house toward the end of packing, you should.
 Dogs are very sensitive to you leaving when the house is emptied out, fearing they’ll be left.
 That’s why it’s a good idea to get storage units well ahead of time.
 As a bonus, this makes your life less hectic at the end as well.
 Just make sure you choose a reputable company and the right type of storage so your possessions get the care they need while you’re gone!

 On Moving Day

 One of the biggest hurdles in moving cross country with a dog is dealing with them on moving day itself.
 Here’s how.

 Separate Your Dog and Inform the Movers

 The last thing you want when moving cross country with a dog is to lose them on the day of your departure.
 For that reason, you should place them somewhere safe where they can’t escape.
 Think a back room that doesn’t need to be opened, a yard enclosure or a crate.
 Tell the movers that you have a pet or pets, and where they are, so they don’t accidentally let them out.

 Get a Sitter (If Possible)